Vijaykrishna94/azure-terraform-datapipeline/README.md

 ### adb.tf

 ![image](https://github.com/user-attachments/assets/e697e399-d98b-4971-bc3d-905c277f66cd)

     - Along With Cluster Configuration a PAT is also created which will be used by the ADF to sping up the cluster

 ![image](https://github.com/user-attachments/assets/a2a0c84d-9f4d-45d8-810f-b1f0f3afffae)

 #### Notebooks.tf

 ![image](https://github.com/user-attachments/assets/9b5f8609-11c8-4eba-a1a9-9b37978dc5d6)

     - Through this module all the ETL Code base including  setup/mounts/silver/gold queries  [.py files - scala/sql/pyspark] are deployed on workspace of adb account

 ![image](https://github.com/user-attachments/assets/00f30bda-db53-4e8a-8d7b-0fa844339bb6)

 ### kv.tf

 ![image](https://github.com/user-attachments/assets/33fc59a0-829a-4eeb-9692-1d01edb66c99)

     - A standard Key Vault is setup and access policies are defined for the current service principal (vj-terraform-git)

     - Access Policies are also set for adf,adb,adls Sp's for the level permissions

-    - Secrerts are securely created and migrated for accessing adls,adb and sqldb
+    - Secrets are securely created and migrated for accessing adls,adb and sqldb